tuna-f1sh/cyme/README.md

 cyme --more
 # List USB devices with chosen blocks: name, vid, pid, serial, speed (can use short -b)
 cyme --blocks name,vendor-id,product-id,serial -b speed
-# Customise other blocks - it's probably easier to use Config at this point
+# Customise other blocks - it's probably easier to use Config at this point. -vvv to see config, interfaces and endpoints
-cyme --blocks name --bus-blocks name --config-blocks name --interface-blocks class --endpoint-blocks number
+cyme -vvv --blocks name --bus-blocks name --config-blocks name --interface-blocks class --endpoint-blocks number
 # Use block-operation to change the default or config blocks with arg blocks
 cyme --block-operation remove --blocks serial cyme --block-operation add --blocks base-class --blocks last-event --bus-blocks host-controller-vendor